artmg/mireadd/_Start_Here.md

+If you have never done an NCS project before then hopefully Staring Here will get you on your way.

 ## From Windows or MacOS

+We're assuming that you're not lucky enough to use an ubuntu derivative as your day to day working system, so let's see how you can start from a Windows or Mac.
+Neither of those operating systems are directly supported by the Intel Movidius NCS Software Development Kit (SDK), so let's use Ubuntu or Lubuntu on them anyhow, through the power of virtualisation.

 Here are simple step by step instructions for setting up a guest virtual machine to run ?ubuntu so you can use the Movidius Neural Compute Stick (NCS)

 Use Oracle VirtualBox to host a linux guest OS